phihos/docker-elasticsearch-discovery-file/README.md

 ## Why

-The official Elasticsearch image has moved away from docker hub into another registry.
+The official Elasticsearch image has moved away from Docker Hub into another registry.
 There we hvae no *latest* tag for images.
-Also currently no option exists for installing plgins and running the container in one go.
+Also currently no option exists for installing plugins and running the container in one go.
-This image attempts to provide an up-to-date version of Elasticsearch on Dockerhub with automated builds while maintaining compliance with the offial image docs.
+This image attempts to provide an up-to-date version of Elasticsearch on Docker Hub with automated builds while maintaining compliance with the official image docs.

 ## Usage